hms-dbmi-cellenics/worker/python/README.md

 worker-python
 =============

+The Cellenics single cell analysis tasks wrapper, written in Python.

 Overview
 --------
-The purpose of the worker is to carry out data analysis tasks. `worker-python` is the main entry point for data analysis tasks.
-Each bioinformatics task to be performed is received from an AWS SQS queue.
+The Python part of the worker is the main entry point for data analysis tasks.
+It fullfills the following functions:
-Results are submitted to an SNS topic that is listened to by the `api` module.
+- Receives tasks from the API by listening to an SQS queue associated with the relevant experiment ID.
+- Prepares the received task for the R part of the worker.
+This is task dependent and may include additional task validation, cleaning and formatting the data or fetching additional data from AWS services.
+- Forwards the task to the R part of the worker, using the local network.
+- Receives the results back from the R part of the worker, uploads the data to S3 and sends a notification to Redis that the task has been computed, using [socket io API](https://pypi.org/project/socket.io-emitter/).

 Running the worker
 ------------------